The Garden Grazer

 June 30, 2015 at 5:55 pm

-Hi Diana!
-I haven't personally tried it, but a couple people have left comments that basil works well (I bet parsley would too!)
+Hello, Diana!
+I haven't personally tried it, but a couple people have left comments that basil works well (and I bet parsley would too!)
 Or if your mom is feeling brave, I've also gotten comments that people who don't normally care for cilantro actually enjoy it in this dressing since it's not too overpowering!
 I hope you find a way for you both to enjoy it!

 Reply